eleanorbucke21/Snappy-Barber/README.md

 - [Fontawesome](https://fontawesome.com/) - to insert icons in the website to make site more visually appealing and easy to navigate.

 - [Google Fonts](https://fonts.google.com/) - used to import fonts in the style.css stylesheet.

+- [Pexels](https://www.pexels.com/) -  a provider of stock photography and stock footage.

 ---
 # **TESTING**